-The GC is the first point of contact for anyone wishing to explore the possibility of starting a new group.
-The GC may have a register of members' interests, or a list of people who have expressed an interest in the topic or activity, or may know of a waiting list for the same or similar activity which might potentially form the nucleus of a new group.
-You may be an enthusiast who gathers together other members, or a group may evolve through casual discussion among friends, or may result from work done in a different Study Group (eg a Migration group grew from European Studies).
+The Groups' Co-ordinator (GC) is the first point of contact for anyone wishing to explore the possibility of starting a new group.
+The GC may have a Register of Members' Interests, or a list of people who have expressed an interest in the topic or activity, or may know of a waiting list for the same or similar activity which might potentially form the nucleus of a new group.
+You may be an enthusiast who gathers together other members, or a group may evolve through casual discussion among friends, or may result from work done in a different Study Group (e.g. the Peace and Conflict refocused its activities from an earlier Military History group which gave it a wider appeal).

-A preliminary note in the Newsletter or on our Website to measure interest may be a good starting point and the GC will advise you.
+A preliminary note in the Newsletter or on our web site to measure interest may be a good starting point and the GC will advise you.
 However the group starts, it is important for its founder members to meet and sift through the ideas that are being put forward.
-To sum up: